What three factors regulate stroke volume to ensure that the left and right ventricles pump equal volumes of blood?

 1

-Understand that stroke volume refers to the amount of blood ejected by a ventricle during each heartbeat.
-It is regulated to ensure that the left and right ventricles pump equal volumes of blood to maintain circulatory balance.
+Understand that stroke volume (SV) is the amount of blood ejected by each ventricle during a single heartbeat, and it must be balanced between the left and right ventricles to maintain efficient circulation.

 Verified video answer for a similar problem: